gatsbyjs/gatsby/docs/blog/2020-02-18-gazette-2019-recap/index.md

 We released Gatsby 467 times in 2019. 😱 (Run `npm view gatsby time` to display the full list)

-Out of these, 18 were minor releases.
+Out of these, 18 were minor releases adding significant functionality to the Gatsby project we want to highlight below:

 ### 2.1.0: useStaticQuery hook